Laser cooling of electron beams for linear colliders

-In this paper a new method of electron beam cooling is discussed which allows further reduction of the transverse emittances after damping rings or guns by 1--3 orders.
+In this paper, a new method of electron beam cooling is discussed which allows further reduction of the transverse emittances after damping rings or guns by 1--3 orders of magnitude \cite{TEL96}.

-The laser cooling of electron beams is based on the same principle as the damping of electron beams in storage rings.
-During a collision with laser photons (in the case of the strong field it is more correct to consider interaction of an electron with an electromagnetic wave) the transverse distribution of the electrons ($\sigma_i$) remains almost unchanged, the angular spread ($\sigma_i^{\prime}$) at certain conditions also changes only a little, so that the emittance $\EI = \SI \SIP$ remains almost unchanged.
-At the same time the energy of electrons decreases from $E_0$ to $E$.
+The idea of laser cooling of electron beams is very simple.(This idea was mentioned in the talk given by B.Palmer at the Berkeley Workshop on Gamma--Gamma colliders \cite{palmer}, but actually this method was not studied up to now.)
+During a collision with optical laser photons (in the case of strong field it is more correct to consider the interaction of an electron with an electromagnetic wave) the transverse distribution of electrons ($\sigma_i$) remains almost unchanged.
+Also the angular spread ($\sigma_i^{\prime}$) is almost constant, because for photon energies (a few eV) much lower than the electron beam energy (several GeV) the scattered photons follow the initial electron trajectory with a small additional spread.
+So, the emittance $\EI = \SI \SIP$ remains almost unchanged.
+At the same time, the electron energy decreases from $E_0$ down to $E$.
 This means that the transverse normalized emittances have decreased: $ \EN = \gamma \E = \EN_0(E/E_0)$.

 One can reaccelerate the electron beam up to the initial energy and repeat the procedure.
-Then after n stages of cooling $ \EN /\EN _0 = (E/E_0)^n$ (if \EN\ is far from its limit).
+Then after N stages of cooling $ \EN /\EN _0 = (E/E_0)^N$ (if \EN\ is far from its limit).

-To speak seriously about this method we have to consider first the following problems: \begin{itemize} \item Requirements of laser parameters \ (these parameters should be attainable)

-\item Energy spread of the beam after cooling (at the final energy of a linear collider it is necessary to have $\sigma_E/E \sim 0.1 \%$; also with a large energy spread it is difficult to repeat cooling many times due to the problem of beam focusing)
+In this method, we have to consider first the following problems: 1) requirements on laser parameters (these parameters should be attainable); 2) an energy spread of the beam after cooling (at the final energy of a linear collider it is necessary to have $\sigma_E/E \sim 0.1 \%$; also with a large energy spread it is difficult to repeat cooling many times due to the problem of beam focusing); 3) the limit on the final normalized emittances (it is desirable to have this limit lower than that obtained with storage rings and photoguns); 4) depolarization of electron beams (polarization is very important for linear colliders).